 In April 2012 the company name was changed to Nexans AmerCable.

 Today, Nexans AmerCable enjoys the benefits of being part of a diverse global company.
-Nexans provides the company with access to new markets, state-of-the-art research facilities, innovative new products and collaborative ideas that will fuel our growth for years to come.
+Nexans provides the company with state-of-the-art research facilities and collaborative ideas that will fuel our growth for years to come.

 Tiger Brand continues to be the acknowledged high-quality cable leader in the global mining industry and powers mines in 35 countries.
-Gexol oil and gas cables are the industry standard for high-quality and flexibility in upstream operations.
-Expansion in the midstream / downstream facility, wind power and industrial markets is an ongoing focus for the management group.
+GEXOL cables are the industry standard for high-quality and flexibility in energy producing operations.
+Expansion in offshore wind substations, specialized offshore connectrivity solutions and industrial markets is an ongoing focus for the management group.